 When she returns from South Korea, Voorhies plans to attend law school and major in international corporate law.

 “I want to be able to fulfill my passion of helping local businesses navigate international trade laws in order to have access to international resources,” she said.

 The Fulbright Program is a prestigious, merit-based grant program sponsored by the United States Government that is designed to promote mutual understanding between nations.

 Ferris has more than 20 Fulbright scholars on its staff.
-In addition to Voorhies, Daniel Ding, a professor of English in the College of Arts and Sciences, recently was awarded a Fulbright Scholarship to teach at the University of Debrecen in Hungary, and College of Business professor Greg Gogolin, who works with the university’s Information Security and Intelligence program, received a Fulbright award to work in Chile.
+In addition to Voorhies, Daniel Ding, a professor of English in the College of Arts, Sciences and Education, recently was awarded a Fulbright Scholarship to teach at the University of Debrecen in Hungary, and College of Business professor Greg Gogolin, who works with the university’s Information Security and Intelligence program, received a Fulbright award to work in Chile.